The College of Education awards over $500,000 in academic scholarships each year.

 To be eligible to compete, students must:

-Criteria differ for each scholarship.
+The College of Education awards 85 scholarships to an average of 200 students each year.
+The guidelines differ for each scholarship.
 Students' qualifications are matched to the appropriate scholarships for final selection of awards.

 For questions or concerns contact:

-College of Education Scholarship Coordinator
+Johny Buchanan-Spachek, College of Education Scholarship Coordinator

 Wichita State University,